DyahNajundaSalsabila27/Data-Story-Telling-Responsible-Analytics-Practices/README.md

 - Total distribution of basic food items(Barplot Chart)
   ![image](https://github.com/DyahNajundaSalsabila27/Data-Story-Telling-Responsible-Analytics-Practices/assets/73014611/56b82ae6-9169-4a8b-8826-75f4251a0c2a)
 Story Telling : Based on the data above, it can be seen that the types of food are distributed equally. such as rice, biscuits, masks, soap, oil and canned sardines

+## Responsible Analytics Practices
+Responsible analytics practices refer to a set of guidelines, ethics, and practices applied by data analytics professionals, data scientists, and related practitioners in order to use data and data analysis with ethical consideration, fairness, and transparency.
+The goal of responsible analytics practices is to ensure that data and analysis results are used in a way that supports moral and social values and minimizes the risk of negative impacts.

+### Data Privacy and Best Practices
+1. Data Privacy Laws
+Data privacy laws, also known as data protection laws, are legal regulations governing the collection, use, processing, storage and sharing of personal data.
+These laws are designed to protect the privacy and rights of individuals by imposing certain obligations on organizations, businesses, and other entities that handle personal data.

+- General Data Protection Regulation (GDPR)
+  Applicable in the European Union, GDPR is one of the most comprehensive data privacy regulations, setting high standards for data protection.
+- Family Educational Rights and Privacy Act (FERPA) federal laws in the United States governing privacy and access to educational data.
+FERPA gives parents and students the right to access and control their education data.
+- Health Insurance Portability and Accountability Act (HIPAA) Federal laws governing the privacy and security of health information.
+HIPAA applies to healthcare entities and sets privacy and security standards for medical data.
+- Institutional Review Board (IRB) an ethics committee tasked with assessing, monitoring, and protecting the rights and welfare of human research subjects in scientific research.
+The IRB ensures that research involving human subjects is conducted ethically and adheres to privacy and security standards.
+- Payment Card Industry (PCI)
+  data security standards that apply to organizations that manage credit card payment data.
+It regulates payment data security and requires organizations to protect customer credit card information.